aisingapore/ai-practitioner-handbook/book/1-pre-project-phase/technical_debt.md

 ## What is technical debt?
 In software development, technical debt is the accumulation of continuous expenses and it occurs when software engineers prioritize speed of deployment over all other development factors.
 Fast builds can cause problems that can be very difficult to resolve in the future.

 Similar to financial debt, technical debt that is not repaid can accrue "interest," which makes it more expensive to make modifications in future.
-However, it might not always be a bad thing as developer might intentionally cut corners to produce proof of concept to advance initiatives.
+However, it might not always be a bad thing as developers might intentionally cut corners to produce a proof of concept to advance initiatives.

 Martin Fowler offers a more detailed analyses of technical debt quadrant: